Some of my favorite things

 In college, I was majoring in music and fully invested in the marriage of hard rock and progressive rock (so, yes, I was listening to Dream Theater’s Images and Words more than I should’ve) with a dash of more experimental things.
 My girlfriend at the time listened to very different music, and she introduced me to They Might Be Giants’ recently-released album Flood.
 Unlike anything else I was listening to at the time, it became a constant in my leisure listening.
 My college career coincided with the release of TMBG’s Apollo 18 and John Henry, and I was hooked – I went back and immersed myself into the rest of their catalog.

 Now, I don’t know what my favorite TMBG song is, but I know that “Ana Ng” best exemplifies one of the things I love about them.
 Not because it’s a popular song, but because it showcases their use of internal rhythms against (underneath?) the vocal melody.
 The song opens with a rhythmic figure, and that figure continues through the verse, aligning with the vocal line only in spots.
 But TMBG writes earworms, and these easy-to-grasp rhythmic hooks are just part of the package: even in the chorus of “Ana Ng,” there is another rhythmic hook that grabs the ear while the vocal line continues its slight syncopation.
 This song is just one example, and certainly TMBG does not do this in every song.
 But in every song (even the very bizarre), TMBG delivers the melody on a plate, with a solid framing of rhythmic activity.
-The are focused, targeted, intentional, short songs that live for days in your brain like a parasite.
+They are focused, targeted, intentional, short songs that live for days in your brain like a parasite.
 It reminds me a bit of XTC, who also deliver mesmerizing pop melodies dressed in more of a post-punk attitude – where being musically capable is often viewed as a liability – but TMBG reduces that recipe to its most potent and pure form.
 [Not for nothing, while I respect XTC’s melodic sensibility, I found Apple Venus and Wasp Star to be their most appealing albums, but that’s a different story.]

 Jason Falkner